St. Joseph's Institute of Management, Bengaluru: History

 St. Joseph's Institute of Management (formerly known as St Joseph’s College of Business Administration) was established in 1968.
 It is situated off MG Road, central business district of Bangalore.
 It is one of the oldest management institutes in the state of Karnataka which is managed by the members of the Society of Jesus called Jesuits.

 In 1996, SJIM secured approval from AICTE, New Delhi, for a two-year full-time PGDM program.
 In 2007, SJIM got approval from the AICTE for offering the Executive PGDM and PGCM programs.
 The institute was shifted to a new campus located off MG Road, Bangalore in 2016 and it was inaugurated by Mr Rahul Dravid, the former captain of Indian Cricket team who himself was an alumnus of St. Joseph’s Boys’ High School and St. Joseph’s College of Commerce.

 On 27 November 2018, SJIM celebrated the Golden Jubilee to commemorate the establishment of the institute in 1968.
 Shri Pranab Mukherjee, the former President of India was the chief guest at the event.

 The institute celebrated the silver jubilee of the commencement of PGDM program on 19 March 2021.
 Prof Anil Sahasrabudhe, the Chairman of All India Council for Technical Education (AICTE) was the chief guest for the event.
-The institute prides of a student profile with diverse educational background and corporate exposure.
-SJIM is a member of International Association of Jesuit Business Schools (IAJBS) and Xavier Association of Management Institutions (XAMI).
+The institute prides itself of a student profile with diverse educational background and corporate exposure.